Robert Shaw (Illinois politician): Early life and education

-Shaw and his identical twin brother, William, were born on July 31, 1937, in Fulton, Arkansas, Shaw is black. and grew up for a number of his early years in nearby Hope, Arkansas.
-As a child, he and his family moved to St. Louis, Missouri.
+Shaw and his identical twin brother, William, were born on July 31, 1937, in Fulton, Arkansas.
+His parents were sharecroppers.
+Shaw is black.
+He grew up for a number of his early years in nearby Hope, Arkansas.
+In Hope, he was neighbours with future U.S. president Bill Clinton.
+He and his family next moved to St. Louis, Missouri.
 In 1952, Shaw's family relocated to Chicago, Illinois, settling on the city's West Side.

 Shaw studied liberal arts at Kennedy–King College.

 Early political career

 Shaw and his brother learned politics from working in the 24th Ward Regular Democratic organization run by Arthur X. Elrod on the city's west side.
-He got his start at seventeen as a local ward captain.
-He also worked as a ward captain for Benjamin F. Lewis, prior to Lewis' 1963 murder.
+He got his start at seventeen by working for an assistant precinct captain in the 24th ward.
+He later worked as a precinct captain for Benjamin F. Lewis, prior to Lewis' 1963 murder.
+He worked on Lewis' successful campaign for the Chicago City Council.

+Shaw and his twin brother became involved in the African American civil rights movement.
 In 1969, Shaw moved to the South Side of Chicago, settling in the Roseland neighborhood.
+The Shaw brothers both moved to the far South Side of the city, believing it to be the best location to establish an African American-led Democratic Party organization.
+In the late-1970s, he moved to the city's 9th ward, on the South Side.
 From 1975 through 1978, Shaw was employed as an affirmative action and workers compensation executive at the Illinois Department of Labor.

 Chicago City Council

 Shaw served two tenures as the alderman from Chicago's ninth ward.
-In 1975, Shaw ran his first campaign for the Chicago City Council, unsuccessfully challenging incumbent 9th Ward Alexander Adducci.
+In 1975, Shaw ran his first campaign for the Chicago City Council, unsuccessfully challenging incumbent 9th ward alderman Alexander Adduci.

 First tenure (1979–1983)

 Shaw was elected to the Chicago City Council in 1979, this time defeating Adducci.
-During the campaign, Adducci filed a lawsuit, accusing supporters of Shaw's campaign of forging a letter that made Adducci (who was Aducci, who was white) appear racist.
+Shaw used racially charged rhetoric during the campaign.
+Adducci filed a lawsuit accusing supporters of Shaw's campaign of forging a letter that made Adducci (who was white) appear racist.
 In 1979, the Illinois Board of Elections investigated allegations that Shaw had violated the state's Campaign Disclosure Act during his aldermanic campaign.